Camera Shopping in Tokyo – Eastside (Updated for 2019)

 Ginza is one of Tokyo’s most upscale areas, and it is famed for having some of the most expensive real estate on earth.
 Here you will also find some of the best camera shops in the world.
 You can spend all day walking around this place and there is something for everyone.

-The title picture and the place that I always start.
+The place formerly known as Nikon house is a special store.
 This store is iconic and has been featured in many shots over the years.
-Right on the corner of the Sukibayashi crossing, you cannot miss this place.
+Right on the corner of the Sukiyabashi crossing, you cannot miss this place.
 The window is simply stacked with glass and cameras.

-Nikon house is a special store.
 They get a lot of traffic, and consequently they don’t have time to be overly polite.
 Bear in mind that they get a ton of people coming in and demanding this and that, so they are quite short with most people.
 If you are polite and speak a bit of Japanese then they are very helpful and knowledgable.
-Don’t ask for non Nikon, they don’t have it.
 Don’t ask about repairs, they don’t handle them.
 Don’t ask for a discount, they will not give you one.
-But do revel in the splendor that is the church on Nikon.
-This place has (almost) everything
+Though they’ve changed their name, do revel in the splendor that was the church of Nikon.

 The original Lemon store is located in Ginza and just a short walk down the street from Nikon House.
 It is deceptive though as you might just walk past it.
 It is located on the 8th floor of a building that houses a church.
 Once you are inside you will know you have found the right place.